Atalanta BC: Stadium

-Atalanta has played at its current stadium, the 24,950-seater Gewiss Stadium in the Borgo Santa Caterina neighborhood of Bergamo, since 1928.
+Atalanta has played at its current stadium, the 24,950-seater New Balance Arena in the Borgo Santa Caterina neighborhood of Bergamo, since 1928.
 Prior to its opening, Atalanta played at several other grounds in Bergamo.
 Between its founding in 1907 and recognition by the FIGC in 1914, the club did not have a dedicated playing field and only played friendly matches in public spaces—the Piazza d'Armi and the Campo di Marte in Bergamo.
 In 1914, Atalanta's first playing field was established on the Via Maglio del Lotto, near the Bergamo–Milan railway.
 It measured 90 by 45 m and had a seated capacity of 1,000 spectators.
 Due to financial hardship during World War I, though, Atalanta was forced to sell the land containing its field, leaving it without a home ground.
 As a solution, entrepreneur and philanthropist Betty Ambiveri sold the Clementina field, an older venue in Seriate that hosted sporting events such as cycling, to the club.
 The new field was inaugurated as the Atalanta Stadium and it hosted 14,000 spectators in its first match against La Dominante of Genoa.

 With the growth of football in the 1920s, Atalanta needed a new stadium.
 The new stadium was constructed on Viale Margherita (now Viale Giulio Cesare), replacing a hippodrome that once occupied the site.
 Construction of the new stadium took one year; it opened in 1928 and cost 3.5 million lire.
 The stadium was named after fascist Mario Brumana; this was common naming practice in fascist Italy.
 The Brumana stadium was much larger than the Clementina field, having a seated capacity of 12,000 spectators in two tribune (side stands) and a larger field measuring 110 by 70 m; it also featured a running track, as it was planned to form part of a larger complex.
 On 1 November 1928, Atalanta played its first unofficial match at the stadium (a 4–2 victory against Triestina); the stadium was then officially inaugurated on 23 December 1928, when Atalanta defeated La Dominante Genova 2–0 in front of over 14,000 spectators.